idesis-gmbh/BareBrowser/app/_root/README.md

   The only exception is the `settings.json` file which is left to keep user settings.

-  *Please note*: on Windows the removal of some files/directories currently fails silently due to a bug in the Electron framework.
+  *Please note*: on Windows the removal of most files/directories currently fails silently due to a bug in the Electron framework.
+On the Mac some files can also remain, but they don't contain any private data.

 - If `SingleInstance` is set to `true` then only one instance of SingleInstanceBrowser is allowed (lets call it *A*).
 If you try to start another instance (*B*), the already